TedHusted/awake/awake.md/awake.md

 Most of the students in the circle smile or smirk at the joke.

 Idisi: Some people say so.
 We end up with nearly the same individuals over and over again.
 In Elysium, there are very few clones still with us today.
-The colonists here decided a millennia ago that combining DNA from multiple parties strengthened them by creating diversity.
+The colonists here decided sometime ago that combining DNA from multiple parties strengthened them by creating diversity.

 Celeste: Do I have DNA from my nanny?